 Torguson Park: This 17.3-acre facility is located adjacent to the North Bend Elementary School.
-The Park consists of six five ball fields with bleachers and concession stand, a soccer field, restrooms, an 8,100 square foot skateboard park, picnic facilities, bike racks, informal a lighted BMX dirt bike pump track, a tot lot, climbing tower, and a parking lot for 190 vehicles.
+The Park consists of [six-five](#) ball fields with bleachers and concession stand, a soccer field, restrooms, [an 8,100 square foot](#) skateboard park, picnic facilities, bike racks, [informal-a lighted](#) BMX dirt bike [pump](#) track, [a](#) tot lot, climbing tower, and a parking lot for 190 vehicles.
 The fields are used for league play, tournament play and sport camps.
 They are in use from mid-May through Thanksgiving.
-Torguson Park is a very popular and heavily used facility.
+Torguson Park is a very popular and heavily used facility [which is managed by the Si View Metropolitan Park District through an interlocal agreement with the City.](#)

 William Henry Taylor Park: This 1.0-acre park houses the North Bend Railroad Depot.
 The Depot was constructed in 1988.
 It serves as the eastern terminus for the Puget Sound and Snoqualmie Valley Historical Railway train, which runs in the summer and Christmas season between Snoqualmie and North Bend.
 Depot facilities include a ticket office, meeting rooms, and restrooms.
 Parking is provided along McClellan Street.
 A landscaped lawn area with benches and picnic tables extends south from the Depot to adjoin senior citizen and multi-family housing developments.
-The Tanner Trail, including its only paved section, runs east-west through the park.
+The Tanner Trail, ~~including its only paved section~~, runs east-west through the park.